Photographing people in the rehabilitation of the physically disabled

 February 2021.
 Tehran, Iran

-One of my concerns in photography is recognizing people with physical and mental disabilities.
+One of my interests in photography is to understand people with physical and mental disabilities

-Zahra is twenty-six years old from northern Iran and has been here for thirteen years.
+Zahra is 26 years old.
+She is from Northern Iran and has been here for thirteen years.
 She caught my attention with her very small hands

-They came from the hospital to have a corona test
+_ They came from the hospital to be tested for COVID 19.